Last Updated: April 2026 — Lab tested on pfSense 2.7.2, Proxmox 8.1, Home Assistant 2024.4

 Best Password Manager 2026

-Bitwarden, 1Password, and Dashlane reviewed for home lab use — YubiKey support, CLI access, and self-hosted deployment tested.
+Bitwarden, 1Password, Proton Pass, RoboForm, and Dashlane reviewed for home lab use — YubiKey support, CLI access, and self-hosted deployment tested.

 Read the guide →